Review: Diablo 3

 While the dungeon crawling and looting are the stars of the show the story doesn’t fall by the wayside.
 The story is laid out in an impressive manner allowing the people who want to focus on the combat not being forced to wade through story and the people who want the story can get into the minutia of every facet of it.

-Sure, there’s times you have to talk to a character to start the next quest but it’s usually a light introduction to what you’re doing and you’re off, the ability to dig deeper is left to the player.
+Sure, there are times when you have to talk to a character to start the next quest but it’s usually a light introduction to what you’re doing and you’re off, the ability to dig deeper is left to the player.

-While Diablo 3 hits it out of the park with it’s gameplay, graphics, and story there’s a few bumps in the road.
+While Diablo 3 hits it out of the park with it’s gameplay, graphics and story there are a few bumps in the road.

 Let’s get over the biggest bump first, the always online requirement for the game.

 DRM is the worst word in gaming right now and Diablo 3 embraces the most vilified version of it.
 Always online gameplay means that you cannot play Diablo 3 unless you’re online.
 If for any reason there’s a problem on your end or Blizzard’s end you’re unable to play the game.

 Now mind you I said either on your end or Blizzard’s end because since launch a whole lot of problems have been on Blizzard’s end.
 If you want to read about it you can check HERE and HERE and HERE and HERE and HERE.